-Sister Bibiana, from Tagudin, Ilocos Sur in the Philippines, entered Maryknoll in 1966.
-She earned her BS in nursing from Far Eastern and St. Paul College.
+Sister Bibiana, from Tagudin, Ilocos Sur in the Philippines, entered Maryknoll in 1965.
+She had already earned her BS in nursing from Far Eastern and St. Paul College.

-Sister Bibiana started her mission work in Datu Piang, where she initiated health programs for the rural areas.
-She also helped form the Christian community.
-Sister Bibiana moved to Cotabato City, where she taught at Notre Dame University.
+Sister Bibiana started her mission work in Datu Piang, Philippines, where she initiated health programs for the rural areas.
+She also helped form Christian communities.
+Sister Bibiana moved to Cotobato City, where she taught at Notre Dame University.
 She earned her MA in anthropology and sociology from Ateneo University in Manila.

-Sister Bibiana moved to the Arusha diocese in Tanzania in 1983.
-She worked with community-based health programs for preventive medicine and women’s development.
-In 1988 she was one of the first Sisters who moved to Kalebejo in the Geita diocese, where they started Project VEMA.
-VEMA was an integrated approach to education, development, and health care for village people.
+In 1983, Sister Bibiana was assigned to Arusha, Tanzania, where she worked with community-based health programs for preventive medicine and women’s development.
+In 1988 she was one of the first Sisters who moved to Kalebejo in the Geita Diocese, where they started Project VEMA.
+The project was an integrated approach to education, development, and health care for village people.

-Sister Bibiana returned to Maryknoll in 1991, and gave Congregational service to the senior Sisters, followed by work in the Promotion department.
-In 1997 Sister Bibiana returned to the Philippines.
-She worked in a squatter area, where she helped street children by listening to them and learning about their living situation.
+Sister Bibiana returned to Maryknoll Sisters Center in 1991, and gave Congregational Service to the senior Sisters, followed by work in the Promotion department.
+In 1997, Sister Bibiana returned to the Philippines.
+She worked in a squatter area helping street children by listening to them and learning about their living situation.

-Sister Bibiana went to Namibia in 2004.
-She collaborated with NGOs and was involved with the Alternatives to Violence program, which was started by the Quakers of South Africa.
+Sister Bibiana went to Namibia in 2004, where she collaborated with NGOs and was involved with the Alternatives to Violence program, which was started by the Quakers of South Africa.

-Sister Bibiana returned to Maryknoll in 2012.
-Sister Bibiana Bunuan is famous for her poems sparked by any experience – physically, mentally challenged children; the dignity of peoples and races; the content of a Mission Institute program or a Maryknoll Sisters General Assembly.
+In 2012, Sister Bibiana returned to Maryknoll, NY.
+She is famous for her poems sparked by any experience – physically, mentally challenged children; the dignity of all peoples and races; the content of a Mission Institute program or a Maryknoll Sisters General Assembly.
 She is one of our “poets in residence.”

-In 2014, Sister Bibiana returned to her mission in Tanzania.
+In 2014, Sister Bibiana returned to Tanzania where she is currently still on mission.